Install from GitHub

 data_clean <- r_data_types(data, factor_size = 5, binary_factor = FALSE)Descriptive Statistics/Tables:

-data_clean <- r_data_types(data, factor_size = 15, binary_factor = TRUE)Summary
+data_clean <- r_data_types(data, factor_size = 15, binary_factor = TRUE)Checking Results

-The hvtiRutilities package streamlines data preparation
+The hvtiRutilities package streamlines data preparation for clinical research:

 -